LordOfTheSheps/AutomatedCAPSchedules/README.md

 # Automated Meeting Schedules Bot — Setup Guide
 This guide will walk you through setting up and running the Automated Meeting Schedules Bot for your squadron.
-It covers prerequisites, configuration, and usage.1
+It covers prerequisites, configuration, and usage.

 > ⚠️ **NOTE:** This script has only been tested and confimed to be working on Windows with Microsoft Word installed.